 Grüns Gummies Ingredients Breakdown

 Grüns wants their gummies to deliver comprehensive nutrition and take the place of a daily multivitamin, fiber supplement, and greens powder.
 But do the ingredients actually measure up to these goals?
+Out of 60 total ingredients, roughly half are superfoods.

 Vitamins & Minerals